 Compounded " bioidentical hormones " are plant-derived hormones that are prepared and packaged as a drug by a compounding pharmacist.
-Bioidentical hormones are supposed to be the exact molecular structure as the hormones made in the human body.
-I have not come across good evidence to back the claim that compounded hormones are biologically identical to the hormones produced by the body.
-See also hormone replacement therapy information.
+Bioidentical hormones are claimed to have the exact molecular structures as the hormones made in the human body.

 FDA cracks down on bioidentical